 |During the 5th period of the certification cycle (years 9 and 10) earn 100 CME credits, with at least 50 in Category 1|

 |Pass PANRE before the end of the 6th year||Pass PANRE before the end of the 10th year|

 *PAs who pass PANRE a year early in 2013 (year 5) but whose 6th year is 2014 will transition to the 10-year cycle once their certification is updated in 2014 and would be due to pass PANRE again in 2024.

 CME consists of educational activities that enable PAs to further develop their knowledge and skills.
 Here are a few things to note about the new CME requirements for PA certification maintenance:

 - At least 50 of the 100 biannual CME credits required must be Category 1.
 The other 50 credits can be Category 1, Category 2, or a combination of both.

-- NCCPA has introduced 2 new categories of CME that will be required for PAs: self-assessment (SA) and performance improvement (PI).
+- NCCPA has 2 categories of CME that are not required but are weighted heavily by the NCCPA: self-assessment and performance improvement (PI-CME).

-With NEJM Knowledge+ Family Medicine Board Review, you can earn up to 20 SA credits and over 200 AMA PRA Category 1 Credits™—learn more!
+With NEJM Knowledge+ Family Medicine Board Review, you can earn your required Self-Assessment and AMA PRA Category 1 Credits™ — learn more!